About this cultivar:

 About this genus:

 Ilex (i-leks) gets its name from the old Latin for and evergreen oak - it is commonly know as Holly - tra la la la la.
 A survivor from the last ice-age, Ilex is quite large genus, containing around 600 species of woody trees and shrubs.
-Hundreds of Ilex cultivars provide garden structure in the form of foundation shrubs or landscape trees, and colour from the brightly colored winter berries or year-round foliage.
+Hundreds of Ilex cultivars provide garden structure in the form of foundation shrubs or landscape trees, and colour from the brightly coloured winter berries or year-round foliage.
 Ilex is quite slow growing, but will get quite large eventually if you don't prune it.
 We prune ours very hard in order to make them bushier and kept them at a size we prefer.

 Ilex prefers full sun, but will survive nearly as well in part sun.
 Although Ilex tolerates a wide range of environments and soil types, it prefers not to have wet feet, so well-drained soils are best.
 If berries are a must, always plant a male and a female.
 Many folk grow them as hedges but we prefer them as specimen plants on their own - they look fantastic all year round; remember an Ilex is not just for Christmas!